Induced supersolidity and hypersonic flow of a dipolar Bose-Einstein Condensate in a rotating bubble trap: Non-rotating ground state

-\emph{Non-rotating ground state.-} To begin our exploration of the rotating state in a bubble trap, it is imperative to first delve into the characteristics of the non-rotating states.
+To begin our exploration of the rotating state in a bubble trap, it is imperative to first delve into the characteristics of the non-rotating states.
 We examine the ground state configurations by numerically evolving the eGPE in the imaginary time using the split-step Crank-Nicolson method \cite{crank_1947_practical}.
-For definiteness, we consider $N=6\times 10^4$ number of $^{164}$Dy atoms confined in a bubble trap with trap frequency $\omega=2\pi\times100$ Hz in all three directions, and the other parameters $\Delta=36l_{\rm{osc}}^2=21.9~\mu\rm{m}^2$ and $\Theta=0.0441l_{\rm{\rm{osc}}}^2$, where $l_{\rm{osc}}=\sqrt{\hbar/m\omega}=0.78~\mu \rm{m}$ is the characteristic length scale set by the trap.
+For definiteness, we consider $N=6\times 10^4$ number of $^{164}$Dy atoms confined in a bubble trap with trap frequency $\omega=2\pi\times100$ Hz in all three directions, with the other parameters $\Delta=36l_{\rm{osc}}^2=21.9~\mu\rm{m}^2$ and $\Theta=0.0441l_{\rm{\rm{osc}}}^2$, where $l_{\rm{osc}}=\sqrt{\hbar/m\omega}=0.78~\mu \rm{m}$ is the characteristic length scale set by the trap.
 The $^{164}$Dy atom has the magnetic dipole moment $\mu=9.93\mu_{\rm B}$ and the corresponding dipolar length $a_{\rm{dd}}=131a_{\rm B}$, where $\mu_{\rm B}$ and $a_{\rm B}$ is the Bohr magneton and Bohr radius, respectively.
-The different ground state configurations are emerging based on the value of $\epsilon_{\rm {dd}}$, which can be scaled experimentally by tuning the s-wave scattering length through the Feshbach resonance technique \cite{chin_2010_feshbach}.
-The various ground states are distinguished by their superfluid fraction defined through the non-classical rotational inertia according to $f_s=1-I/I_{\rm {cl}}$ \cite{leggett_1970_can_a, tanzi_2021_evidence}, where $I$ is the moment of inertia of the system and $I_{\rm{cl}}$ is its classical rigid body moment of inertia.
-We obtain that the associated solutions for $\epsilon_{\rm dd}<1.35$ are fully superfluid BECs with unmodulated density distribution [see Fig. \ref{fig:fig2}(a)] and a superfluid fraction close to unity ($f_s > 0.9)$ [see Fig. \ref{fig:fig2}(d) \marker{green}{circle}].
-As $\epsilon_{\rm dd}$ is increased to favor the DDI strength over contact interaction, beyond a critical value ($\epsilon_{\rm dd}\approx1.35$) a spontaneous density modulation is developed due to the softening of the roton mode \cite{chomaz_2018_observation}.
-In the interval $1.35<\epsilon_{\rm dd}<1.43$, the ground state displays a modulated density profile [see Fig. \ref{fig:fig2}(b)] and it appears to be a regularly arranged spheroidal-like droplet, elongated along the polarisation direction and immersed in a background of low-density condensate with the superfluid fraction less than unity ($0<f_s<0.9$) [see Fig. \ref{fig:fig2}(d) \markertriangle{red}].
-Further increase in the value of $\epsilon_{\rm dd}$, the overlap between the droplets vanishes, and the ground state exhibits incoherent crystal of isolated droplets [see Fig. \ref{fig:fig2}(c)] with $f_s=0$ [see Fig. \ref{fig:fig2}(d) \markersquare{lightblue}{rectangle}].
+The different ground state configurations are emerging based on the value $\epsilon_{\rm {dd}}$, which can be scaled experimentally by tuning the s-wave scattering length through the Feshbach resonance technique \cite{chin_2010_feshbach}.
+We obtain that the associated solutions for $\epsilon_{\rm dd}<1.35$ are fully superfluid BECs with unmodulated density distribution [see Fig. \ref{fig:fig2}(a)] having superfluid fraction close to unity ($f_s \geq 0.9)$ [see Fig. \ref{fig:fig2}(d) \marker{green}{circle}].
+As $\epsilon_{\rm dd}$ is increased to favor the DDI strength over contact interaction, beyond a critical value ($\epsilon_{\rm dd}\approx1.35$), a spontaneous density modulation is developed in the condensate due to the softening of the roton mode \cite{chomaz_2018_observation}.
+In the interval $1.35<\epsilon_{\rm dd}<1.43$, the ground state displays a modulated density profile [see Fig. \ref{fig:fig2}(b)] and it appears to be a regularly arranged ellipsoidal droplets along the trap, and each droplet is elongated along the polarisation direction and immersed in a background of low-density condensate with the superfluid fraction in the range of ($0.1<f_s<0.9$) [see Fig. \ref{fig:fig2}(d) \markertriangle{red}].
+With further increase in the value of $\epsilon_{\rm dd}$, the overlap between the droplets vanishes, and the ground state exhibits incoherent crystal of isolated droplets [see Fig. \ref{fig:fig2}(c)] with $f_s\leq0.1$ [see Fig. \ref{fig:fig2}(d) \markersquare{lightblue}{rectangle}].